 - If you do need an interview, Global Entry is now offering remote interviews for many renewing members via Zoom.
 Availability for these appointments is much, much easier than tracking down an in-person interview – plus you can do it from home.

 - Even if you're stuck in the renewal process, Global Entry now gives members a full two-year grace period.
-So long as your renewal is pending, that means you've got a full two-year stretch to continue using Global Entry (and TSA PreCheck) beyond the initial expiration date.
+So even if your renewal is still pending, so long as you applied before it expired, you've got a full two-year stretch to continue using Global Entry (and TSA PreCheck) beyond the initial expiration date.

-It's gotten more and more difficult to get Global Entry in just the last year.
+It's gotten more and more difficult to get Global Entry in just the last year or so.
 But trust us – good things come to those who wait.
 And if you employ some of these strategies, hopefully, the wait won't be long at all.